GMT-458-Web-GIS/geogame-edanurp/README.md

 ### Country Click Handler
 Purpose: Triggered when a player clicks on a country.
 It checks if the clicked country matches the current target country and updates the score accordingly.

+### Timer Update Handler
+Purpose: Updates the countdown timer every second and ends the game when time runs out.

+### Restart Button Click Handler
+Purpose: Resets the game state, including the score, timer, and country count, allowing the player to start a new round.

 ## Screenshot of the Game

 ### The page that will appear when you first open it: